 You have got lots of choices in financial institutions.
 What’s the best option for you and your family?
 When you compare, you’ll see the benefits of joining a credit union are quite clear.
 Banks and some Building Societies are financial institutions that accept deposits and make loans.
 They are in business to make a profit.
 They are chartered, or given permission to do business, by the state or federal government.
 They are owned by groups of stockholders whose interests include earning a healthy return on their investments.
 There are about 700 Credit Unions in the UK and at least one new Credit Union registering every month.
 A credit union is a group of people who save together and lend to each other at a reasonable rate of interest.
 For the past decade people in Great Britain have achieved a better way of life through their participation in their credit unions.
 They do this by forming a credit union or by joining an existing one.
 Today, thousands of members enjoy the benefits of credit union by saving together and being able to borrow at a reasonable rate of interest when the need arises.
 The Credit Union Movement is strictly non-sectarian and non-political.
 The Association of British Credit Unions Limited (ABCUL) The Association of British Credit Unions Limited is the representative body for credit unions and provides a wide range of support services for all affiliated credit unions.
 A Board of Directors elected at its Annual General Meeting by delegates from affiliated credit unions directs the Association.
 A delegate who has one vote may represent each credit union.

 The Association organises convenient groupings of credit unions, which are known as Chapters.
 Each credit union is allocated to a local Chapter of credit unions.
-Chapter supports the role of the Association and provides an opportunity for the exchange of information among credit union personnel.
+The chapter supports the role of the Association and provides an opportunity for the exchange of information among credit union personnel.
 Most Chapters meet on a regular basis.

 Reasons for credit unions